 The main idea is that one should look out for any unrealistic values.
 There are programs on the market that can semi-automatically perform data screening.
-See for more information on such a program: www.dqms.com.

 9 Appendices

 9.1 Appendix on cable extension / replacement

 The sensor cable of SR20-D2 is equipped with a M16 straight connector.
 In case of cable replacement, it is recommended to purchase a new cable with connector at Hukseflux.
 An alternative is to choose for a Do-it-yourself (DIY) approach; please ask for the DIY connector assembly guide.
 In case of cable extension, the user may choose purchasing a new cable with connector at Hukseflux or extending the existing cable by himself.
 Please note that Hukseflux does not provide support for DIY connector- and cable assembly.